- What is Keyword density?

 - # of keywords / # of total words

 - (Number of keywords/ Total number of words) * 100

 There are other formulas too, which you can find here.

 The reason why you need to place keywords on a page is to make search engine bots understand your content better so you can rank for those keywords.

 But in recent days, density of keywords matters much less than site quality and site authority.

-But this doesn’t meant keyword density doesn’t hold any value in SEO.
+But this doesn’t mean keyword density doesn’t hold any value in SEO.
 It does.
 In fact, it’s one of the factors in the on-page SEO checklist.